-Pack dollar store items and wrap them like a gift.
+Pack dollar store items and wrap them like a gift for your toddler.
 It makes it kinda fun for them, and it can be a toy/activity book they’ve never seen before.
 Let them open some of them when they get on the plane.
 Have a few more that are wrapped and you can use it for motivation for them to be good.
 The excitement of opening a gift is fun for them.

 Places I like to go include dollar spot at Target, Walmart, or even Walgreens which has quite a few fun and cheap kids’ toys.
 I love Crayola Wonder coloring books.
 They are clean and take up a lot of time.
 Toys R Us has a fun snack and play travel tray.
 You can also make a fun busy kit book like shown in these road trip tips for kids.